Isospin sum rules in charmed baryon weak decays: Isospin sum rules of charmed baryon decays

 The sum of decay amplitudes generated by the isospin lowering operator $I_-$ for the $\mathcal{B}_{c\overline 3}\to M_8\mathcal{B}_{10}$ modes is

-The factor $3$ in the second term is arisen from the fact that $I_-$ acts on the first, second and third quarks in the light baryon decuplet and get the same coefficient matrices.
-The isospin sum rules for the $\mathcal{B}_{c\overline 3}\to M_8 \mathcal{B}_{10}$ modes derived by Eq.~\eqref{rule2} are
+The factor $3$ in the second term is arisen from the fact that $I_-$ acts on the first, second and third quarks in the light baryon decuplet getting the same coefficient matrices.
+The isospin sum rules for the $\mathcal{B}_{c\overline 3}\to M_8 \mathcal{B}_{10}$ modes are shown in Appendix \ref{singly2}.